BlackSound1/BlackSound1/README.md

 I am a computer science student from Montreal.

-I've been working for a large software company since September 2021 using Python and web technologies to create cutting-edge, AI-driven software solutions to interesting supply-chain problems.
+I worked for a large software company from September 2021 to April 2023 using Python and web technologies to create cutting-edge, AI-driven software solutions to interesting supply chain problems.

 - I regularly use:
   - <img alt="python" width="20px" src="https://img.icons8.com/color/48/000000/python--v1.png"/> Python3